New Body: Background and recording

+Creation during Yandhi

 On September 9, 2018, West was spotted recording music with American rapper 6ix9ine.
 The two later flew to Colombia to record music together.
 On September 17, 2018, West announced his ninth studio album Yandhi, just three months after the release of his previous solo album Ye, revealing the cover art and initial release date of September 29, 2018.
 On September 27, West visited The Fader headquarters to preview new music from Yandhi.
 Songs previewed included vocals from Ty Dolla Sign and 6ix9ine.
 West took out a pocket dictionary and read the definition of the word "artificial", explaining his view that "a woman’s pussy count goes back to zero" after having any plastic surgery procedures done.
 The Fader reported that this explanation was related to the song that featured 6ix9ine.
 West would later feature on two tracks from 6ix9ine's debut studio album Dummy Boy (2018): "Kanga" and "Mama", with the latter also featuring Minaj.

-While West was in New York City finishing up Yandhi for the season 44 premiere of Saturday Night Live, West's wife Kim Kardashian coordinated to get Minaj featured on "New Body".
+While West was in New York City finishing up Yandhi for the season 44 premiere of Saturday Night Live, West's ex-wife Kim Kardashian coordinated to get Minaj featured on "New Body".
 Before recording her verse, Minaj explained that she was "going to say some real ass shit that bitches need to hear, too, and that they want to say and be feeling like they can’t say."
 Minaj wrote her verse within an hour after Kardashian reached out to her.
 West failed to release Yandhi in September 2018.
 On October 1, 2018, West visited the TMZ office in Los Angeles to record a music video for "We Got Love" with American singer Teyana Taylor.
 In an interview with TMZ's Raquel Harper, West confirmed that he had an upcoming song about body shaming that featured Ty Dolla Sign and Minaj.
 On March 8, 2019, GOOD Music audio engineer Kevin Celik confirmed that the Yandhi track featuring Minaj and Ty Dolla Sign was titled "New Body".
 Celik stated that the "record for sure is Kim K-inspired", referring to Kardashian.